 Merlin IMOS support contract

 Jan 12/06: The UK MoD announces the Merlin Capability Sustainment Plus (MCSP) program, with Lockheed Martin as the lead firm.
 It involves GBP 1.15 billion in upgrades from original manufacturer AgustaWestland and Lockheed Martin UK.
 The program will target 30 helicopters, with an option for a further 8.
 They will be progressively upgraded to Mk.2 status from 2010 at AgustaWestland’s Yeovil, UK facility, with Full Rate Production slated to begin in 2012.
 UK MoD | Defense-Aerospace.com (Jan 13/06) – Lockheed UK & AgustaWestland corporate releases

 Additional Readings & Sources

-- Royal Air Force – Merlin HC3.
+* Royal Air Force – Merlin HC3.
 The HC3As are 6 former Danish helicopters; Britain did a deal with Denmark to buy the 6, in exchange for 6 later AW101 production slots.
-In exchange for not having those AW101s for a few years, Denmark gets newer helicopters to replace them, plus the rewards of the deal.
+In exchange for not having those AW101s for a few years, Denmark gets newer helicopters to replace them, plus money.